Breaking Down The Rental Property Balance Sheet for Owners

 What Does a Rental Property Balance Sheet Do?

 A rental property balance sheet is a summary of all of the assets and liabilities, and equity, of your rental property at a given point in time.
-Because assets and liabilities change from time to time, such as when a mortgage is paid down, the balance sheet changes as well.
+Since assets and liabilities change from time to time, like when a mortgage is paid down, the balance sheet changes as well.

 Items on a balance sheet include: